-We Can't Forget Just How Insane the Menendez Brothers Murder Case Was in Its Day—or in Any Day
+Remembering How Much of a Circus the Menendez Brothers Murder Case Was in Its Day—or in Any Day - E!
+Online

 One of the most memorable pieces of testimony, one that made it into the TV movie, was Lyle's recollection of Kitty ripping off his hair piece during an argument five days before the murder.
 He claimed that was the first time Erik saw him without his toupee, after which the teen cried and revealed to him that Jose was still sexually abusing him, Lyle testified.
 (An ex-girlfriend of Lyle's, Jamie Pisarcik, would testify that Erik had talked about Lyle wearing a hairpiece much earlier that year.
 Pisarcik and Lyle reconciled after his parents were killed, but she ended it in December after finding out he and his brother had pulled the triggers, after which she sold a ring he'd given her and kept the cash.
 She also testified that when Lyle told her about the abuse in a phone call from jail, she said she didn't believe him.)

 "I had dismissed what had happened to me as something that happened to little boys," Lyle said in court.
-Together, they planned to confront their dad.
+Together, he and Erik planned to confront their dad.

 When he confronted Jose and warned him to leave Erik alone or he'd expose him, his father replied, "'We all make choices in our life.
 Erik made his.
 You made yours,'" Lyle said.
 The defendant added, "I thought we were in danger.
 I felt he had no choice.
 He would kill us.
 He'd get rid of us in some way.
 Because I was going to ruin him."

-Note: (A previous version of this story was originally published April 25, 2017, at 4 a.m.
-PT; updated April 26, 2018, at 10:15 a.m.
-PT)